 We have even had to call journalists and go and meet them and walk them to a meeting.

 It’s great that you have secured a media briefing but that’s only a part of the battle.
-Trying to find a suitable meeting place is one of the trickiest aspects of GDC.
-If you’ve been before then, you’ll know that meeting space is at a premium.
+Trying to find a suitable meeting place is one of the trickiest aspects of most games industry shows.
+If you’ve been before then, you’ll know that meeting space at these video game events is at a real premium.

-This is as much a problem for video game PR companies as it is a small indie game developer.
+This is as much a problem for video game PR companies when it comes to games industry event PR as it is a small indie game developer.

 But don’t’ worry.

-There are a lot of great options for you to find the right place to meet up with the media at GDC.
+There are a lot of great options for you to find the right place to meet up with the media at these gaming events and shows.

 Here are a few options with their pros and cons.

 Tech/Solutions partner booth space